fluent/fluentd-docs-gitbook/plugins/filter/parser.md

 # parser Filter Plugin

-The `filter_parser` filter plugin "parses" string field in event records and mutates its event record with parsed result.
+The `parser` filter plugin "parses" string field in event records and mutates its event record with parsed result.

 ## Example Configurations